scaleoutsystems/fedn/docs/architecture.rst

   No inbound or publicly exposed ports are required.
 - Upon connecting to the network, a client receives a **compute package** from the Controller or uses one that is locally available for the client.
-This package contains training and validation code to execute locally.
+This package contains e.g. training and validation code to execute locally.
 - The compute package is defined by entry points in the client code and can be customized to support various model types, frameworks, and even programming languages.